Directional component analysis: Two Dimensional Example

 In this case the total rainfall anomaly of the PCA pattern is quite small, because of anticorrelations between the rainfall anomalies at the two locations.
-As a result, the first PCA pattern is not a good representative example of a pattern with large total rainfall anomaly, while the first DCA pattern is.
+As a result, the first PCA pattern is not a good representative example of a pattern with a large total rainfall anomaly, while the first DCA pattern is.

 In $n$ dimensions the ellipse becomes an ellipsoid, the diagonal line becomes an $n-1$ dimensional plane, and the PCA and DCA patterns are vectors in $n$ dimensions.

 Applications

 Application to Climate Variability

 DCA has been applied to the CRU data-set of historical rainfall variability in order to understand the most likely patterns of rainfall extremes in the US and China.

 Application to Ensemble Weather Forecasts

-DCA has been applied to ECMWF medium-range weather forecast ensembles in order to identify the most likely patterns of extreme temperatures in the ensemble forecast.
+DCA has been applied to ECMWF medium-range weather forecast ensembles in order to identify the most likely patterns of extreme temperatures in the ensemble forecasts.

 Application to Ensemble Climate Model Projections

 DCA has been applied to ensemble climate model projections in order to identify the most likely patterns of extreme future rainfall.